KarolinaGroszewska/KarolinaGroszewska.github.io.old/content/blogs/resume-revamp.md

 ### Peer Review Sessions

 Relying on your peers is one of the best things you can do, especially if those peers are your seniors themselves and have gone through enough iterations of their own resumes.
-The best one I ever attended was with two VandyHacks members (now alumns) who had sent me the template I still use and had helped me write actual concise descriptions for the now overly beefy resume I had.
-I decided to now as President run another one for the members since mine was just really invaluable, and the people who got to attend so far had a great experience overall.
+The best one I ever attended was with two VandyHacks members (now alumns) who had sent me the template I still use.
+They had helped me write actual concise descriptions for the now overly beefy resume I had.
+I decided to now as organization President to run another session for the members since mine was really invaluable, and the people who got to attend so far had a great experience overall.
 If you're not in tech spaces that would organize something like this, I would suggest in general making upperclassmen friends and kindly asking.
 I know now as a junior I wouldn't say no to a resume review if someone asked.

 ### Building, Then Knowing Your Stregths